 Let me tell you a little story

-Early in my career I spent a year writing copy for a collectibles company.
-The work wasn’t terribly stimulating, but I did sell a lot of stuff and learned a lot about writing copy for direct marketing.
+Early in my career I wrote copy for a collectibles company.
+The work wasn’t terribly stimulating, but I did learn a lot about writing direct marketing advertorials, display ads, sales letters, flyers and TV commercials.

-My one gripe was my boss.
 For some reason I reported to the VP of Product Development.
 He was a totally visual man whose favorite saying was, “Nobody reads the copy.”
-I don’t want to get personal, so let’s call him Commissar X.
+I don’t want to get personal here, so let’s just call him Commissar X.

-What does this story have to do with your content?
-It’s just my way of reminding you that all content, no matter how strong it is visually, requires copy that speaks to your audience, engages and informs them and persuades them to act, .
+What does this have to do with your content?
+It’s just my way of reminding you that all content, no matter how strong it is visually, requires copy that goes beyond “words.”
+It speaks to your audience, engages them, informs them and persuades them to act.

-That’s what I’ve been doing in every form of media since 1989.
-Here are the kinds of content I write for my clients today.
+That’s what my copy has been doing in every form of media since 1989.
+Here are the kinds of website, emial and sales enablement content I write for my clients today.

 One of the first jobs of a website is to get found on search engines and in social media.
 That’s why on-page SEO is an integral part of every website I write.
 But getting found isn’t enough.
 Once found, your website has to earn the click.